SNSystems/dexter/Commands.md

 ---
 ## DexExpectStepOrder
-    DexExpectStepOrder(index)
+    DexExpectStepOrder(*order)

-    Args:
+    Arg list:
-      index (int): Position in sequence of DexExpectStepOrder commands
+      order (int): One or more indices.

 ### Description
-Expect the line this command is found on to be stepped on before all other DexExpectStepOrder commands with a greater `index` argument.
+Expect the line every `DexExpectStepOrder` is found on to be stepped on in `order`.
+Each instance must have a set of unique ascending indicies.

 ### Heuristic
 [TODO]